 2002- I decided to get a job in January.
 I worked at Cosmos, a little grill and ice cream place.
 I worked the 9pm-12am shift and loved it.
 The little tape would ticker out the orders that had been placed and I would challenge myself to have as many orders at a time on the grill as I could (I took over the grill because the other girl literally would work on one burger at a time and would sit there and watch it cook while the orders stacked up!)
 And then one Sunday afternoon in the dish room. . .
 I met Jeremy.

-2004- Jeremy and I spent an intense month and a half together trying to make sure we were making the right decision, and then were married on Feb 13th. . .(that's President's weekend for anyone who's wondering--no clue what this "Lover's Holiday" you're referring to is.)
-Later that summer we took a honeymoon to France to revisit some of Jeremy's mission stomping grounds--though not many of them because parts of Paris can actually be quite ghetto.
+2004- Jeremy and I spent an intense month and a half together trying to make sure we were making the right decision, and they were married on Feb 13th. .(that’s President’s weekend for anyone who’s wondering–no clue what this “Lover’s Holiday” you’re referring to is.)
+Later that summer we took a honeymoon to France to revisit some of Jeremy’s mission stomping grounds–though not many of them because parts of Paris can actually be quite ghetto.

 Jeremy finished up all but one of his required classes that fall so we got packed up and moved down to Arizona to live with my parents.

-I'm generally pleased with the last decade in my life.
-I'm glad for my college experiences.
-I'm glad for the time I spent out on my own.
-And I'm glad for the time that Jeremy and I took to come to each other, not jumping in to marriage before either of us was ready.
-I'm so grateful to have Jeremy in my life, and can't imagine being happier any other way.
-I'm also grateful for the difficult times which have helped me to grow and develop into hopefully a better person.
+I’m generally pleased with the last decade of my life.
+I’m glad about my college experiences.
+I’m glad for the time I spent out on my own.
+And I’m glad for the time that Jeremy and I took to come to each other, not jumping into marriage before either of us was ready.
+I’m so grateful to have Jeremy in my life, and can’t imagine being happier any other way.
+I’m also grateful for the difficult times which have helped me to grow and develop into hopefully a better person.

 I don’t know what the next 10 years will bring.
 1 + (?) more children.
 A “real” job or two.
 A new house or two.
 A new town or two.
 Schools for the boys.
 Owen will be entering teenagerdom.
 Hopefully better mothering and homemaking and wife-being skills for me.
 We’ll just have to see.